AstunTechnology/python-basics/strings.md

 For numbers, the standard operators, `+`, `/`, `*` work in the usual way.
 There is no `++` operator, but `+=`, `-=`, etc. work.
-If you want integer division, it is most correct to use 2 slashes -- e.g. 6 // 5 is 1
+If you want integer division, it is most correct to use 2 slashes -- e.g. `6 // 5` is `1`
-(previous to python 3000, a single / does int division with ints anyway, but moving forward // is the preferred way to indicate that you want int division.)
+(previous to python 3000, a single `/` does int division with ints anyway, but moving forward `//` is the preferred way to indicate that you want int division.)
+You use `%` to get the remainder (modulo) of an integer division, so `6%5` is `1` for the remanider of `6//5`.

 ### Printing